forestdatapartnership/whisp-dashboards/README.md

 Here you can find dashboard templates that can be adapted and updated with your individual risk analysis outputs from Whisp App.
 These dashboards provide users with a clear overview of deforestation risk indicators according to different data sources in their plot.

 The default ***MS PowerBI*** dashboard, including all widgets, filters and power queries to prepare the data to be visualized.
-You can view the template with the sample global data:
+You can view the template with the sample global data (click the image below to open the interactive dashboard in a new tab):

 [<img src="images/dashboard_filled.png" alt="Dashboard example" width="800"/>](https://app.powerbi.com/view?r=eyJrIjoiMjFhNjFhZWYtYWJhZi00ZTY2LWIwMWItMzQ4MDkxNzg4NTQ4IiwidCI6IjE2M2FjNDY4LWFiYjgtNDRkMC04MWZkLWQ5ZGIxNWUzYWY5NiIsImMiOjh9)